Qrucial/Hacking_Substrate_with_Chaos_Pallet/README.md

 The

 ## Testing with ChaosScope
 *"Chaoscope makes Substrate Runtimes behave in ways that they're not supposed to..."* - What does it mean?
 ChaosScope uses [subxt](https://github.com/paritytech/subxt) to inject requests.
 A more accurate explanation is that we are injecting [Extrinsics](https://polkadot.js.org/docs/substrate/extrinsics/) aka transactions.
-We are attacking the Substrate system from the Pallet Chaos pallet like we are coming from an external point of view (now we consider nodes also external to each other, as each of them are individual parts of the whole network).
+We are attacking the Substrate system from the Pallet Chaos pallet or through the PolkadotJS web interface, like we are coming from an external point of view (now we consider nodes also external to each other, as each of them are individual parts of the whole network).

-We are using a forked repository here as we are not aware what Linux system you are using.
-The original [ChaosScope repo](https://github.com/paritytech/chaoscope) does not include dependency check and might break the automated script, so [it was forked](https://github.com/smilingSix/chaoscope) and in this tutorial, we are using that fork.
-It should be working on [Kali](https://www.kali.org/), [Fedora](https://getfedora.org/), [Ubuntu](https://ubuntu.com/) and btw [Arch](https://archlinux.org/) systems.
+We are using a forked repository in this tutorial as we are not aware what Linux system you are using and what is installed.
+Reason is the original [ChaosScope repo](https://github.com/paritytech/chaoscope) does not include dependency checks and might mess up your Substrate setup.
+So the original repository [was forked](https://github.com/smilingSix/chaoscope) and in this tutorial, we are using that fork.
+You need all tools installed that are [needed to compilate Substrate](https://docs.substrate.io/tutorials/v3/create-your-first-substrate-chain/).
+CahosScope should be working on [Kali](https://www.kali.org/), [Fedora](https://getfedora.org/), [Ubuntu](https://ubuntu.com/) and btw [Arch](https://archlinux.org/) systems.

-The following commands are used from your choice of terminal to start the base Substrate system with Chaos Pallet included.
+The following commands are used from your choice of terminal to compile and start the base Substrate system with Chaos Pallet included.

 ```sh
 git clone https://github.com/smilingSix/chaoscope